-As detailed in Section 5.4, Grey Box-Forest Red Gum woodland on the flats of the Cumberland Plain within the vicinity of the Westmead and Parramatta stations are identified as high priority terrestrial vegetation GDE.
+As detailed in Section 5.4, Grey Box-Forest Red Gum woodland on the flats of the Cumberland Plain within the vicinity of the Westmead and Parramatta stations, as well as the Saltmarshes in the vicinity of the Sydney Olympic Park station, are identified as high priority terrestrial vegetation GDE.
 The associated Plant Community Type (PCT) with the terrestrial GDE identified in proximity to the Parramatta and Westmead stations is not obligate (i.e. they are not entirely dependent on groundwater) and are not likely to be dependent on the sporadic subsurface groundwater presence.